Suraj151/pdi-framework/README.md

 # Services

-Ewings provides some basic services that required to develop simple iot application.
+PDI framework provides some basic services that required to develop simple iot application.
 All services are available globally to each other.
 The services are

-* **HTTP Service:**
-The application can use this rest API service to make HTTP requests such as get, post, etc. this service is just extended version of arduino http client for esp8266.

-* **NTP Service:**
-This service provides network time to the application.

 * **MQTT Service:**
 This lightweight messaging protocol can be used to monitor or operate device itself or sensors that are connected to the device.
 To configure and test MQTT go on device local server and select MQTT section under main menu.

-* **Event Service:**
-This service is introduced to handle specific event tasks that should be executed on event arrival. just register the event listener as task to perticular event and fire it when event happens.

 * **OTA Service:**
 Over The Air (OTA) feature has ability to update the device firmware remotely.
 By default OTA configurations are accessible with local server.
 OTA service is uses firmware version to decide whether start to update or not.
 OTA server can be set in OTA configuration which is accesible through local server.